manateelazycat/color-rg/README.md

 Other complete candidates are mostly read from "rg --type-list" command, which is predefined in rg.

-Of course you can specified your onw GLOG, just insert them as you like.
+Of course you can specified your onw GLOB, just insert them as you like.
 For example, if you input a GLOB like "*mypersonalglob*", which match none of the candidates, then, color-rg will call shell command like ```"rg --add-type 'custom:*mypersonalglob*' --type custom ..."```.

-This function is almost copy from [rg](https://github.com/dajva/rg.el).

 ### Contributors